Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Discussion and Outlook

-Recent asymptotic results in the field of Floquet physics~\cite{Abanin2015, Mori2016, Kuwuhara2016, Abanin2017} suggest that any sufficiently generic, fixed, interacting quantum many-body system, when subjected to periodic driving, will heat up indefinitely, which is a signature of quantum chaotic dynamics.
-They are asymptotic in the sense that they hold under asymptotic limits on system size and run time.
-In the context of DQS~\cite{HeylM2019QLTE, SiebererLM2019DQC}, Trotterisation can be interpreted as implementing a periodically driven, time-dependent Hamiltonian, and the digitised dynamics understood in terms of an effective Floquet Hamiltonian.
-In the thermodynamic limit and asymptotically long times, generic Trotterised DQS may therefore also exhibit quantum-chaos-driven heating, which suggests the breakdown threshold may eventually shift to smaller Trotter steps.
-But this heating takes place exponentially slowly in the fast driving regime which usually characterises a DQS operating in the pre-threshold regime, emerging (in the worst case) only over time scales $t\gtrsim \tau_0 e^{\tau_0/\tau}$ (if not even longer).
-Indeed, while $\tau_0$ in this lower bound denotes a microscopic time scale related to natural system frequency scales, in practice heating seems to occur only for very large systems at very long times, and has not been observed in numerical simulations except in very specific exceptions~\cite{Machado2019,Rakcheev2020}.
-It therefore seems likely that the apparent size-independent scaling of the Trotterisation threshold observed here, will continue for sizes and times applicable to NISQ-era and early fault-tolerant processors, where error mitigation and resource optimisation will be so critical.
-It is not yet understood what system sizes will bring these heating effects into play.
-But even for systems and run times that do eventually reach large enough scales, they can still be exponentially suppressed by increased digitisation.
+Recent asymptotic results from Floquet physics~\cite{Abanin2015, Mori2016, Kuwuhara2016, Abanin2017} suggest that any sufficiently generic, fixed, interacting quantum many-body system, when subjected to periodic driving, will heat up indefinitely, which is a signature of quantum chaotic dynamics.
+Thus, in the thermodynamic size limit and asymptotically long times, generic Trotterised DQS may also exhibit quantum-chaos-driven heating, which suggests that a quantum-chaotic breakdown in simulated dynamics may already be observed for step sizes smaller than thresholds identified at short times.
+It is not yet understood what system sizes will bring these heating effects into play, but as already noted in Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC}, this heating takes place exponentially slowly in the fast driving regime which usually characterises a DQS operating in the pre-threshold regime.
+It therefore seems likely that the universal Trotterisation behaviours observed here will continue to be relevant for sizes and times applicable to NISQ-era and early fault-tolerant processors, where error mitigation and resource optimisation will be so critical.
+And even if systems and run times do eventually reach large enough scales, they can still be exponentially suppressed by increased digitisation.
 That is, for specific, long, yet finite simulation times, the Trotterisation threshold can persist even in the thermodynamic limit, because heating will only become effective for large enough $\tau$.
-(We show an example in App.~\ref{App:DickeChaos2Chaos} in the quantum chaotic region of the Dicke model, where digitisation-induced quantum chaos still creates a threshold.)